 SABIS® Educational Systems, Inc.

-Established in 1985 in Minnesota, SABIS® Educational Systems, INC. (SES US) owns the exclusive rights in the Americas and Europe to the dynamic SABIS® Educational System.
+Established in 1985 in Minnesota, SABIS® Educational Systems, INC. (SES US) owns the exclusive rights in North America, South America, and Europe to the dynamic SABIS® Educational System.
 Responsible for developing the SABIS® School Network in these areas, SES US has established a range of schools in the private and public sectors.
 All the schools managed by SABIS® Educational Systems, INC. are supported by a team of committed and experienced professionals who ensure quality control, innovation, and efficiency.

 In the NewsArchive Close